GoogleChrome/web.dev/src/site/content/en/blog/defining-core-web-vitals-thresholds/index.md

 </div>

-For a 0.25 threshold, roughly 20% of phone origins, and 18% of desktop origins, would be classified as poor.
+For a 0.25 threshold, roughly 20% of phone origins, and 18% of desktop origins, would be classified as "poor".
 This falls in our target range of 10-30%, so we concluded that 0.25 is an acceptable "poor" threshold.